Economic Geography, Regional Development and Planning

 Haarstad, H., Amen, M. and St.Clair, A (Guest editors).
 2012.
-Social movements governance, the Poor and the New Politics of the Americas.
+Social movement governance, the Poor and the New Politics of the Americas.
 Special issue of Globalizations, 9, No. 6.
 (Reprinted by Routledge as book, 2014).

 Haarstad, H and St. Clair, A. and.
 (Guest editors) 2011.
 Social Policy and Global Poverty: beyond the residual paradigm?
 Special issue in Global Social Policy, 11, No. 3.